GeomicrobiologyLab/Git-Started/Instructions.md

 ## 3. Click Dr. Reese's email to view the Geomicrobiology repository
-This gives you access to shared files
+This gives you access to shared filess